pahiggins/notes/readme.md

-# Meteor Boilerplate
+# Notes

-This includes a basic react and auth setup.
+This is a simple notes web app.